dpeddi/LCDJunoG/README.md

 Roland Juno G LCD Emulator
 ==========================

-The keyboard Roland Juno G is equipped with an "International Display Works" LCD with PN: 5485SGPABNC
+The keyboard Roland Juno G is equipped with an "International Display Works" V0054850 Rev A LCD with PN: 5485SGPABNC

 It seems that this part is defective and Roland replaced it with a new revision that was quite expansive and nowadays isnt available any more.